scarborough-courtney/ohimanual/content/frequently_asked_questions.md

 **Q: Data are only available for marine protected areas, not terrestrial protected areas.
 Can we still calculate the Lasting Special Places sub-goal?**

 A: Yes, it is possible to calculate only the marine component of this sub-goal: this is not ideal but OHI is flexible to work with the data available.

+**Q: Should we calculate each category used in our assessment (e.g., antiquities, MPAs, beaches of special interest) independently, and then give the same weight (e.g., a third of the goal score) to the three categories, or should we instead pool the actual areas of the 3 categories?**

+A: Whether you group them together or calculate each category separately depends on reference points.
+Maybe you want 10% of offshore water to be in MPAs, but only 5% of coastlines to be beaches and 3% Antiquities, for example; in this case, you would calculate them separately and then add them together.
+But if you want 10% of your country's coast to have any combination of these things, you would keep them together.

+*(Source: OHI Israel assessment discussions, 2014-2015)*

 ## Pressures